Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 Winter Preparation: Protecting Shutters from Cold and Moisture

-• Dry shutters after rain or snow to prevent rust and water damage.
+• Dry shutters after rain to reduce rust and sticking.

-• Inspect seals and make repairs to block cold drafts.
+• Inspect seals and close gaps that may let in cold drafts.

 Summer Routine: Managing Heat and Dust Buildup

-• Clean dust and debris weekly, especially in dusty climates.
+• Clean dust and debris more often, especially in dry climates.

 Handling Rainy Seasons: Preventive Measures for Water Damage